Notes from the Villa

 Green chili (I used pimientos verdes, which are mild)

-A few garlic cloves (I used 3 and grated them)
+A few garlic cloves (I used 3)

 A splash of apple vinegar